Week 14 NFL score predictions: A guide to best games, more

 Young: Dallas will most likely win division.

-Steve Young says the Redskins stand no chance winning the division with Mark Sanchez at this point, the winner of Eagles vs. Cowboys will win the NFC East.
+Steve Young says the Redskins stand no chance winning the division with Mark Sanchez at this point, and the winner of Eagles vs. Cowboys will win the NFC East.

 FPI win projection: DAL, 67.2 percent.
 The two teams with the biggest potential playoff swings in Week 14 face off in this game.
 FPI sees this as a must-win game for the Eagles, as they would have a 53 percent chance to make the playoffs with a win and a 5 percent chance with a loss.
 The Cowboys would see their chances shoot up to 98 percent with a win and drop to 57 percent with a loss.